Skip to footer content

 {

-var barcodeXpress = new BarcodeXpress();
+var barcodeXpress = new BarcodeXpress(".");

-barcodeXpress.reader.BarcodeTypes =
+barcodeXpress.reader.BarcodeTypes = new[]

-var results = barcodeXpress.reader.Analyze();
+Result[] results = barcodeXpress.reader.Analyze(bitmap);

 return results.Select(r => r.BarcodeValue);